TarynHeilman/questionator/README.md

 ## The lazy way to ask a random student a question

-The Questionator is a Flask based web app that automatically collects student names and profile pictures from the Slack channel used for class.
+The Questionator is a Python 2 Flask based web app that automatically collects student names and profile pictures from the Slack channel used for class.

 It filters out any member with an `@galvanize.com` email address so you won't ask any support staff or instructors who are also on the channel questions.

 Because this interacts with Slack's API, you will need an API token.
-You can get an API key [here](https://api.slack.com/tokens).
+You can get an API key [here](https://api.slack.com/custom-integrations/legacy-tokens).
 Set this key to a local environment alias in your `.bash_profile`, `.bashrc`, or `.zshrc` resource file.
 Use the alias name `SLACK_TOKEN` so the python script will pull it in automatically when launched.